The Legend of the Watchful Spirits: The Thread Between Worlds

 It is in this spirit that the following legend was born.

-The legend of the watchful spirits
+The Legend of the Watching Spirits

-Before humans knew how to say prayers,
+Before humans knew how to utter prayers,

-The spirits had already learned to listen.
+the spirits had already learned to listen.

 They learned by hearing the first heartbeat.

-They carry the memory.
+They carry memory.

 The memory of those who loved before.

-The memory of those who have walked for a long time.
+The memory of those who walked long.

 These spirits do not come to change the course of life.